uranium236-a/RockPaperScissor/README.md

     Paper
     Scissor

+## Important:
-## Important: Ensure style.css and script.js are in the same directory as index.html
+-Ensure style.css and script.js are in the same directory as index.html.

 ## Screenshot:
 ![alt text](image-1.png)